massif-press/lancer-data/README.md

 ## Item IDs
 COMP/CON, whenever it can, references item data by ID.
 This means two very important things:

 1) IDs must be unique for data to be referenced correctly.
 If there are two items with the same ID there's no guarantee as to which one will be referenced, so it's in your best interests to have longer, specific IDs.
 Consider the following format: `my-lcp-prefix_data-type-prefix_my_item_name`.
-Long IDs will not perceptably slow down item references.
+Long IDs will not perceptibly slow down item references.

 2) If you change and item ID, user data that references that item will break (in one form or another).
 To the extent possible, ensure that item IDs stay the same through future versions of your LCP